Economy of Tangier

 Tangier is Morocco's second most important industrial center after Casablanca.
 The industrial sectors are diversified: textile, chemical, mechanical, metallurgical and naval.
 Currently, the city has four industrial parks of which two have the status of free economic zone (see Tangier Free Zone).

 The years 2007 and 2008 will be particularly important for the city because of the completion of large construction projects currently being built.
-These include the Tangier-Mediterranean port ("Tanger-med") and its industrial parks, a 45,000-seat sports stadium, an expanded business district, and a renovated tourist infrastructure.
+These include the Tangier-Mediterranean port ("Tanger-med") and its industrial parks, a 65,000-seat (Currently being renovated to 80,000) sports stadium, an expanded business district, and a renovated tourist infrastructure.

 Agriculture in the area of Tangier is tertiary and mainly cereal.

 The infrastructure of this city of the strait of Gibraltar consists of a port that manages flows of goods and travellers (more than one million travelers per annum) and integrates a marina with a fishing port.
 Artisanal trade in the old medina (old city) specializes mainly in leather working, handicrafts made from wood and silver, traditional clothing, and shoes of Moroccan origin.

 The city has seen a fast pace of rural exodus from other small cities and villages.
 The population has quadrupled during the last 25 years (1 million inhabitants in 2007 vs. 250,000 in 1982).
 This phenomenon has resulted in the appearance of peripheral suburban districts, mainly inhabited by poor people, that often lack sufficient infrastructure.